exercism/javascript/concepts/arrays/about.md

 // =>  ["Jack", "Laura"]
 ```

-## Checking is something is an Array
+## Checking if something is an Array

 Because arrays are `objects`, `typeof names` gives `"object"`.
 To check if something is an Array, use `Array.isArray`: